xd7fx/Create-a-web-page-to-display-stored-data-last-value-/README.md

 - You have installed PHP and MySQL on your local machine.
 - You have a web server running (e.g., Apache).
-- You have access to a MySQL database.
+- You have access to phpMyAdmin to manage your MySQL database.

 ## Installation